h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 If a RADIUS client has multiple independent subsystems which send packets to a server, each subsystem MAY open a new connection which is unique to that subsystem.
 There is no requirement that all packets go over one particular connection.
 That is, despite the use of a 32-bit Token field, RADIUS/1.1 clients are still permitted to open multiple source ports as discussed in {{RFC2865}} Section 2.5.

+While multiple connections from client to server are allowed, We reiterate the suggestion of {{RFC3539, Section 3.3}} that a single connection is preferred to multiple connections.
+The use of a single connection can improve throughput and latency, while simplifying the clients efforts to determine server status.

 ### Receiving Packets  {#receiving-packets}

 A server which receives RADIUS/1.1 packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the server SHOULD NOT do deduplication.
 However, DTLS transport is UDP-based, and therefore still requires deduplication.

-When using RADIUS/1.1, implementations MUST instead do deduplication only on the Token field, and not on any other field or fields in the packet header.
+When using RADIUS/1.1, implementations MUST do deduplication only on the Token field, and not on any other field or fields in the packet header.
 A server MUST treat the Token as being an opaque field with no intrinsic meaning.
 This requirement makes the receiver behaivior independent of the methods by which the Counter is generated.

 Where Token deduplication is done, it MUST be done on a per-connection basis.
 If two packets which are received on different connections contain the same Token value, then those packets MUST be treated as distinct (i.e. different) packets.
 Systems performing deduplication MAY still track the packet Code, Length, and Attributes which is associated with a Token value.
 If it determines that the sender is re-using Token values for distinct outstanding packets, then an error should be logged, and the connection MUST be closed.
 There is no way to negotiate correct behavior in the protocol.
 Either the parties both operate normally and can communicate, or one end misbehaves, and no communication is possible.